thoughtspot/cs_tools/docs/cs-tools/searchable-user-groups/README.md

       spotapp  Exports the SpotApp associated with this tool.
     ```

-=== "introspect-user-group gather"
+=== "searchable-user-groups gather"
     ```console
-    (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools introspect-user-group gather --help
+    (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools searchable-user-groups gather --help

-    Usage: cs_tools tools introspect-user-group gather [OPTIONS]
+    Usage: cs_tools tools searchable-user-groups gather [--option, ..., --help]

       Gather and optionally, insert data into Falcon.

       By default, data is automatically gathered and inserted into the platform.
-If save_path argument is used, data will not be inserted and will instead be dumped to the location specified.
+If --export argument is used, data will not be inserted and will instead be dumped to the location specified.

     Options:
       --export DIRECTORY  if specified, directory to save data to